ErixWong/mssql_db_comparator/docs/readme.md

 ### Comparison Results Interface
 ![Comparison Results Interface](screenshots/result.png)

+## Use Cases

+When your development and production database structures are inconsistent, or when there are significant version differences between legacy instances and current versions, don't you wish to quickly know what changes need to be made in the target database?
+This tool can help you rapidly identify these differences.

 ## Technology Stack
 - **Frontend**: Bootstrap 5.3 + Vue 3
 - **Backend**: Node.js + Koa with ESM modules